davxy/datawok-posts/posts/zk-proof.md

 in polynomial time, even though finding the solution itself (constructing the proof) may be a way more computationally intensive task.

----

 ## Interactive Proofs

-An **interactive proof (IP)** system extends the classical notion of proof system by moving from a proof conceived as a *static* sequence of symbols to an *interactive protocol* where Peggy incrementally convinces Victor by actively exchanging messages.
+An **interactive proof (IP)** system extends the classical notion of proof system by transitioning from a proof conceived as a *static* sequence of symbols to an *interactive protocol* where Peggy incrementally convinces Victor by actively exchanging messages.

-The concept was first independently proposed in the mid 80s by *Shafi Goldwasser*, *Silvio Micali*, and *Charles Rackoff* in their seminal paper "The Knowledge Complexity of Interactive Proof Systems" [GMR^1], which, among other things, also contains the first definition of zero-knowledge proof and *Laszlo Babai* in its paper "Trading Group Theory for Randomness"[^BAB].
+The concept was first proposed in the mid-1980s by *Shafi Goldwasser*, *Silvio Micali*, and *Charles Rackoff* in their seminal paper "The Knowledge Complexity of Interactive Proof Systems" [GMR^1].
+This paper not only introduced interactive proofs but also presented the first formal definition of zero-knowledge proofs.

+Is worth noting that Laszlo Babai independently contributed to the development of this field approximately during the same period with his paper "Trading Group Theory for Randomness"[^BAB].

-In `IP` systems the actual ordered sequence of exchanged messages is known as the protocol **transcript**.
-Two runs of the same protocol may have a different transcript, depending on if the protocol is deterministic or not.
+In `IP` systems, the complete ordered sequence of messages exchanged during the protocol is referred to as the **transcript**.
+Two runs of the same protocol can result in different transcripts.
+This variability depends on whether the protocol is deterministic or probabilistic.

 ### Sigma Protocols

-Any `IP` system with a transcript composed of three messages are called *sigma protocols*.
+Any `IP` system with a transcript composed of four messages is called a *sigma protocol*.

-A sigma protocol typically has the following flow:
-- *commitment*: Peggy shares the first message;
-- *challenge*: Victor sends some kind of challenge;
-- *response*: Peggy sends a response to the challenge.
-- *result* (optional)

-The name stems from the Greek letter `Σ` which visualizes the flow of the protocol in presence of a last result message from the *verifier*.
+The name of the protocol is inspired by the Greek letter `Σ`, which shape mirrors the sequence of the protocol's steps:
+- *Commitment*: Peggy initiates the protocol by sending the first message.
+- *Challenge*: Victor responds by issuing a challenge to Peggy.
+- *Response*: Peggy replies to the Victor's challenge.
+- *Result* (optional): Victor sends a message with the verification outcome.

 ![sigma-protocol](/companions/zk-proofs/sigma-protocol.png)

+The names of these steps were chosen to reflect their functional roles in the execution of typical proofs, particularly in the `ZK` context.
+For the moment the detailed mechanics and purpose of each step are left open.

 This type of protocols is the most widespread when comes to `ZKP`, indeed every protocol which will be analyzed in the `ZKP` examples section is a *sigma protocol*.

+For completeness, note that some sources describe sigma protocols with just three messages, excluding the optional fourth "result" step.

 ### Deterministic Interactive Proofs

-A *Deterministic IP* is an `IP` which doesn't introduce any form of randomness in the protocol messages.
-Victor asks questions and Peggy is expected to always reply with the same answer.
+A **deterministic** `IP` is an interactive proof which doesn't introduce any randomness in the protocol messages.
+In such a system, Victor asks questions and Peggy is expected to always reply with the same answers.

+As an example, consider the protocol where Peggy wants to prove that she knows that a number is the product of two primes.

+Using a transcript similar to the sigma protocol:
+- *Commitment*: Peggy asserts she knows the factors of a number `N`.
+- *Challenge*: Victors asks for the smaller (or the bigger) factor.
+- *Response*: Peggy sends the smaller (or the bigger) factor.
+- *Result* (optional): Victor accepts or reject.

 ![deterministic-ip](/companions/zk-proofs/deterministic-ip.png)

-At this point Victor:
+The verification of the proof is quite simple and fast:
-- computes `y = ⌈N / x⌉`
+- compute `y = ⌈N / x⌉`
-- checks if `N = x·y`
+- check if `N = x·y`
-- checks if both `x` and `y` are primes via some deterministic algorithm (here Victor can't use a probabilistic algorithm as the verification result should be deterministic).
+- check if both `x` and `y` are primes via some deterministic algorithm (can't use a probabilistic algorithm as the verification result should be deterministic).

-**Every deterministic `IP` can be trivially mapped into a static proof and vice versa.**
+> **Every deterministic `IP` can be trivially mapped into a static classic proof and vice versa.**

-To map a static proof to a deterministic `IP` the two parties can just communicate to incrementally transfer some parts of the proof.
-Note that a static is a deterministic IP with one message.
-This is not very interesting.
+To convert a static proof into a deterministic `IP`, the two parties can just communicate to incrementally transfer one or more chunks of the proof.
+Note that a static proof is essentially a deterministic IP with a single message exchange.
+This mapping is not very interesting.

-To map a deterministic `IP` to a static one is sufficient for the *prover* to construct a single string which embeds the whole transcript that would be used in the `IP`.
-The construction is possible as the transcript is known and fixed.
-Victor checks if the set of messages in the string is consistent with the expected transcript.
+To convert a deterministic `IP` to a static proof is sufficient for the *prover* to construct a single string encapsulating the entire protocol transcript.
+This construction is feasible because of the deterministic nature of the transcript, where every message sent by Victor is predictable.
+Victor, just have to check if the set of messages in the transcript is consistent with the expected ones.

 ![deterministic-ip2](/companions/zk-proofs/deterministic-ip2.png)

-From this last result follows that deterministic `IP` systems are not more powerful than SP with respect to the set of languages that can be proved.
+From this last result follows that deterministic `IP` systems are not more powerful than static proofs with respect to the set of languages that can be proven.

-Because this kind of `IP` is not much interesting, we leave the formal definitions for the next chapter.
+Due to the limited interest in deterministic `IP`s, we will save formal definitions for the next chapter.

 ### Probabilistic Interactive Proofs

-Introduction of randomness to the protocol, in some cases, allows proving the assertion more efficiently or proving en entire novel class of languages which can't be proven using deterministic proof systems.
+The introduction of randomness into the protocol can, in some scenarios, lead to more efficient proofs or enable to prove en entire new class of languages which can't be proven using deterministic proof systems.

-In the formalization described on the GMR paper:
+As outlined in the seminal GMR paper:
-- Peggy is assumed to have unbounded computing power while Victor only polynomial time on the size of the statement to prove;
+- Peggy is assumed to have unbounded computational resources, while Victor operates within polynomial time constraints relative to the size of the statement to prove.
+- Given Victor's polynomial computational limitations, the number of messages exchanged between the two must also be polynomial.
-- both Peggy and Victor have access to a **private** random generator.
+- Both Peggy and Victor have access to a **private** random generator.

-Since Victor has polynomial computing power is easy to see that only a polynomial time number of messages can be exchanged between the two.

-The result is a probabilistic proof system for `NP`, where Victor is allowed to make an error during proof evaluation with a small probability.

-From now on we'll refer to *probabilistic interactive proof* systems to just *interactive proof* (`IP`) systems.

 More formally.

-**Definition**.
-An `IP` system for a language `L` is a protocol `(P,V)` for communication between a computationally unbounded machine `P` and a probabilistic polynomial time machine `V` taking an input statement `x`, a message history (`hᵢ`) and randomness source (`r`) to produce the next protocol
+> A probabilistic `IP` system for a language `L` is a protocol `(P,V)` for communication between a computationally unbounded machine `P` and a probabilistic polynomial time machine `V` taking an input statement `x`, a message history (`hᵢ`) and randomness source (`r`) to produce the next protocol